Belleayre Mountain: History

 In 1999, Garaventa installed two fixed-grip quad chairlifts called Superchief and Tomahawk that served the upper half of the mountain.
 A new lodge, expanded trails, and upgraded snowmaking was also installed.
 In 2001, a new parking lot near Tomahawk along with a new trail called Dot Nebel opened on the west side of Belleayre.
 In 2006, the Superchief fixed grip quad was upgraded to a detachable high-speed quad by Doppelmayr, with many parts used for the Ridge Quad at Catamount Ski Area.

 In November 2012, the resort was transferred from the NYS DEC to the Olympic Regional Development Authority (ORDA).
 The move was intended to increase profits as ORDA already operated Gore Mountain and Whiteface Mountain ski resorts.

-$8 million dollars in upgrades were proposed in 2018 by governor Andrew Cuomo.
+$8 million in upgrades were proposed in 2018 by governor Andrew Cuomo.
 These included a new eight-passenger gondola from the base to summit, as well as lodge renovations.
 The deer run trail was extended along with a new skier bridge to supplement the new gondola.
 During the 2019-2020 season, a new fixed-grip quad lift named Lightning replaced Lift 1 and Lift 2.

 In the 2023-2024 season, another new fixed-grip quad lift named Overlook Quad replaced lift 7.
 The new lift follows a near identical path from its predecessor except for an extension of the bottom portion which now directly connects to the Lightning quad.
 At the same time another skier bridge was constructed over the Overlook parking lot allowing skiers to go directly to the lift without having to go around the Overlook lodge.
 In addition, the expert trail Utsayantha was removed, replaced by a modified intermediate Goat Path trail.
 Renovations to the Discovery Lodge continued in 2024 to be completed by the end of that year, expanding rental areas and seating.
 In October 2024, it was announced that the Discovery Lodge renovations would not be completed due to disputes with the contractor.